Victor Martins

+A former member of the Alpine Academy and a member of the Williams Driver Academy since 2025, he won the 2020 Formula Renault Eurocup and the 2022 FIA Formula 3 Championship, and was the 2023 recipient of the Anthoine Hubert Award by virtue of finishing as top rookie in Formula 2.

 Career

 Karting

-Born in Quincy-sous-Sénart to a French mother and a Portuguese father, Martins began karting in 2014 after a spell in gymnastics in which he became French gymnastics champion at the age of 10.
-In 2016, he went on to win the CIK-FIA World Championship title in dominant fashion, leading pundits to liken Martins to Stoffel Vandoorne.
+Born in Quincy-sous-Sénart to a French mother and a Portuguese father, Martins began karting in 2013 after a spell in gymnastics in which he became French gymnastics champion at the age of 10.
+In 2016, he went on to win the CIK-FIA Junior World Karting Championship title in dominant fashion, leading pundits to liken Martins to Stoffel Vandoorne.
 In December 2016, Motorsport.com listed Martins as one of the ten karting drivers to look out for, ranking him second to Logan Sargeant.
 Throughout his karting career, Martins won many other major competitions.

 Formula 4

 2016

 Whilst karting in 2016, Martins partook as a guest driver in the fifth round of the French F4 Championship, in which he claimed two podiums.

 2017

 Martins stepped up to single-seaters in 2017, returning to contest the French F4 Championship full-time.
-Martins won twice during the first weekend, and won another in the next round, despite having a further win beign excluded due to collision.
+Martins won twice during the first weekend, and won another in the next round, despite having a further win being excluded due to collision.
 His fourth and final win came at the very final race, which was enough to be crowned junior champion and overall vice-champion.
 He claimed nine poles, ten fastest laps and eleven podiums in total.